 - i.
 Continue to ensure public and county employee awareness on how to recognize and address illicit discharges of all types through public education and proper documentation and handling of illegal dumping and pollution complaints. - ii.
 Continue the dry-weather-screening throughout each of the townships and incorporate findings into existing database. - iii.
-Continue active investigations of HSTS in areas identified in the analysis conducted in 2011 and highlighted in public meetings and on the FCPH website.
-These investigations will include an evaluation of the systems as well as consideration of various options for resolving malfunctioning systems including: - Connecting at risk unincorporated geographical areas or subdivisions with illicit discharges and/or failed HSTS causing public health nuisances to a sanitary sewer extension; - b.
+Continue active investigations of HSTS.
+These investigations will include an evaluation of the systems as well as consideration of various options for resolving malfunctioning systems including: - a.
+Connecting all HSTS that are accessible or available to sanitary sewer; - b.
 Increasing financial resources for sanitary sewer extensions and maintenance and operation; - c.
 Improving jurisdictional cooperation on annexation issues; - d.
 Providing public notice, education, and participation; - e.
-Repairing, altering or replacing illicit discharges and/or failed HSTS causing public health nuisances in unincorporated geographical areas or subdivisions with without access to sanitary sewers to operate as designed and intended;
+Repairing, altering or replacing failed HSTS causing public health nuisances in unincorporated geographical areas or subdivisions without access to sanitary sewers to operate as designed and intended; - f.
+Requiring inspection, operation, and maintenance programs of HSTS; and

-- f.
-Requiring continuous inspection, operation, and maintenance programs of all existing HSTS; and - h.
-Reestablishing flexible, reasonable and transparent time-frames. - iv.
+- g.
+Notify property owners with HSTS of NPDES requirements - iv.
 Evaluate effectiveness of existing IDDE activities and update IDDE Plan, SWMP and program activities as necessary.